 Traveling past the sales area and through the rustic pine-branch gate is the main display garden.
 Here there is a great diversity of plants with strong and long-lasting structure, used in juxtaposition, in an informal open-border, meadow-like layout.
 This garden is at its visual height early-summer into early winter.
 A small stone path runs through the deepest part of the border allowing one to immerse themselves in amongst the plants, and to experience the planting from many different angles.

 This garden is located in and around the lower nursery area and parking lot.
 It is known as a matrix planting.
 It is a truly contemporary way to design with ornamental plants, so much so, there still remain many never before attempted creative possibilities by a gardener wishing to experiment.
 By definition, a matrix is a surrounding substance within which something else originates, develops, or is contained.
 Often this type of planting strives to mimic a meadow or other type of open habitat dominated by grasses and forbs, such as prairie or steppe.
-In this case, the planting is dominated by the Deschampsia caespitosa cultivar ‘Bronzeschlier’, from which emerge a minority of self-seeding, spire-shaped, Digitalis ferrunginea.
-In the spring Camassia leichtlinii ‘Caerulea’ makes a strong impression with its vivid blue spires of large star-shaped flowers.
-The intent of this garden area is to create a sense of minimalist formality, while contrasting and providing a foil to the nursery sales area.
+In this case, the planting is dominated by the Deschampsia caespitosa cultivar ‘Bronzeschlier’, a native ornamental grass from which emerge a minority of self-seeding, spire-shaped, Digitalis ferrunginea.
+In the spring an abundance of Camassia leichtlinii ‘Caerulea’ makes a strong impression with its vivid blue spires of large star-shaped flowers.
+The intent of this garden area is to create a sense of minimalist formality, while contrasting and providing a simple backdrop to the nursery sales area.
 Other things demonstrated in this planting are the use of biennials/self-sowing plants for spontaneity, creating whole space through the repetition of theme plants, and the use of plants with a long-season of interest.
-Deschampsia cespitosa is a native species.
+From spring into winter this planting continues to evolve beautifully.